War on cartels (2025–present)

-History
+Origins and history

-The United States Navy announced an operation by the same name in January 2025, using the Navy's 4th Fleet, focused on integrating "robotic and autonomous systems with traditional naval forces".
+The United States Navy announced an operation by the same name in January 2025, using the Navy's Fourth Fleet, focused on integrating "robotic and autonomous systems with traditional naval forces".
 According to the Miami Herald, Foster Edwards, the 4th Fleet's Hybrid Fleet Director, "described Southern Spear as a significant step in the Navy's evolving Hybrid Fleet Campaign" that would "operationalize a heterogeneous mix of Robotic and Autonomous Systems to support the detection and monitoring of illicit trafficking while learning lessons for other theaters" and "help develop critical techniques and procedures for integrating RAS into the maritime environment."
 The Operation would use unmanned surface vessels supplied by Saildrone "to monitor illegal activity in the Caribbean and Pacific Ocean", according to Axios.
 Uncrewed boats for high-risk missions were being used to gather intelligence by June 2025.

+The United States Southern Command (USSOUTHCOM), whose area of responsibility covers Central and South America and the Caribbean, created a joint task force in October 2025 around the headquarters of II Marine Expeditionary Force (II MEF) tasked with "crushing" the drug cartels operating in the region.
+Later referred to as the Joint Task Force Southern Spear, its operations are coordinated with the 4th Fleet, the US Navy's component of USSOUTHCOM.

-According to The Hill, after the Navy's 4th Fleet Operation Southern Spear envisioned "deploying robotic surface vessels, small robotic interceptor boats and vertical take-off and landing robotic air vessels to the Southcom region", Hegseth unveiled the Joint Task Force Operation Southern Spear, "made up of ground, air and logistics troops, to 'synchronize and augment counter-narcotics efforts across the Western Hemisphere'."
+According to The Hill, after the Navy's 4th Fleet Operation Southern Spear envisioned "deploying robotic surface vessels, small robotic interceptor boats and vertical take-off and landing robotic air vessels to the Southcom region", in November 2025, Hegseth formally unveiled the Joint Task Force Operation Southern Spear, "made up of ground, air and logistics troops, to 'synchronize and augment counter-narcotics efforts across the Western Hemisphere'."
+The campaign was formally named on 13 November 2025 by Hegseth on orders from Trump, bearing the same name as the operation announced by the Navy on 28 January 2025.
 The Joint Task Force headquarters are at Naval Station Mayport in Florida, with operations to begin later in November.

+The New York Times described the Chairman of the US Joint Chiefs of Staff, Dan Caine, as a "major architect" of the operation.

+On 6 August 2026, U.S. Southern Command announced the creation Joint Task Force Western Hemisphere (JTF-WHEM) which will replace Operation Southern Spear.
+It will be a unified command of the 18 partner nations of the Americas Counter Cartel Coalition (A3C).
+Marine Corps Maj.
+Gen. Kevin Jarrard will command the task force.